"Ya don't mean yer going to sell my Blossoms!" Jayne wailed.

 She shrugged.
 "Just some remarks made over the past weeks, nothing you can really put a finger on.
 But I'd strongly recommend you don't make any assumption at all about that lady."

-Margot and Inara, looking elegant as usual, came into the living quarters to find Jayne moodily stripping and cleaning his beloved Vera, the rest of his sizeable collection spread out on the table awaiting their turns.
+Margot and Inara, looking elegant as usual, came into the living quarters to find Jayne moodily stripping and cleaning his beloved Vera, the rest of his sizable collection spread out on the table awaiting their turns.
 River was also at the table curiously examining a tiny, deadly little dart thrower.

 "Leave that be."
 Jayne snapped at her.
 "Nobody ever tell you not to touch a man's weapons?"